Writing is among the greatest inventions in human history, perhaps the greatest invention, since it made history possible.

 des humanisation (sic) in communication through electronic systems":

 Many of us are fascinated by writing--whether handwritten, printed or electronic.
 By its uncertain pictographic origins, maybe in Ice Age art.
-By its five millennia of development, from proto-cuneiform inscribed on a Mesopotamian clay tablet (shown right) to the World Wide Web.
+By its five millennia of development, from proto-cuneiform inscribed on a Mesopotamian clay tablet (shown here) to the World Wide Web.
 And by its revolutionary, as yet little understood, capacity to render evanescent speech, thought and feeling visible and readable.

-both the humanities and the sciences of many periods and cultures, from ancient Egypt, Greece and the Indus Valley to modern Europe, the USA and India.
-For example, Einstein on the Run: How Britain Saved the World's Greatest Scientist (Yale UP, 2019), discusses Albert Einstein's lifelong entanglement with the physics, politics and culture of Britain: his refuge from Nazi threats in 1933.
+As the author of about 30 books--six on scripts, decipherment and the evolution of writing--I've ranged over five millennia, exploring both the humanities and the sciences of many periods and cultures, from ancient Egypt, Greece and the Indus Valley to modern Europe, the USA and India.
+For example, Einstein on the Run: How Britain Saved the World's Greatest Scientist (Yale UP, 2019), discusses Albert Einstein's lifelong entanglement with the physics, politics and culture of Britain: his refuge from Nazi death threats in 1933.
 Other titles include:

 (Oneworld/Pi Press)